grimmer0125/d4c-queue/README.md

 #### Concurrency mode

-Is it useful for rate-limiting tasks.
+Is it useful for rate-limiting or throttling tasks.
 For example, setup some concurrency limit to avoid send GitHub GraphQL API requests too fast, since it has rate limits control.

 Default concurrency limit of D4C instance is `1` in this library.